 If for business purposes, the documents that need to be prepared should be related to the creation of a company, when it comes to employment, there are specific details that need to be observed.
 For example, Switzerland imposes employment quotas for candidates from foreign states, and every year, these quotas are modified.
 This is why we advise you to discuss with our immigration lawyer in Switzerland who can verify and provide updated information for the current year.

 Then, there are young foreign nationals who want to study with prestigious Swiss universities, and if you are one of them and are considering moving to Switzerland from Australia for this purpose, our specialists can help you.
 It is important for you to obtain a letter of acceptance from the university you want to attend in order to support your visa application.

 Business is one of the ways through which you can apply for a C permit for Switzerland.
 Launching a company in this country is not difficult, while the possibilities are numerous.
 You can contact our immigration lawyers for guidance in applying for this type of visa for permanent relocation.

 As mentioned earlier, moving from such a distant country to Switzerland cannot be easy, which is why aside from our immigration services, we also offer another type of support which usually targets the relocation procedure.
 We can advise on the lease or rental agreements, registration with the Swiss tax authorities and other agencies you might need representation with.

 As you might already know, Switzerland is made of several cantons, and each has local regulations you will need to respect.
 Helping you get acquainted with these rules is also part of our expat services in Switzerland.
 Also, should you need any information about customs regulations when relocating to Switzerland from Australia, do not hesitate to ask our lawyers.

 We can also help foreign nationals from other countries who are interested in immigration to Switzerland.
-We can also guide you through applying for a golden visa for Switzerland.
+We can also guide you through applying for a golden visa for Switzerland for permanent residency purposes.

 Economic relations between Switzerland and Australia